Stochastic1017/Portfolio-Builder-Simulator-Dashboard/README.md

 There are some ways to fix the independence assumptions, these are not implemented in the application:
 1. Correlated $\epsilon$ draws: Estimate the historical correlation matrix of ticker log-returns.
 During ensemble simulation, draw **correlated** normal innovations (via Cholesky decomposition) instead of independent ones, and feed them into each asset’s ARIMA/GARCH simulator.
 2. Multivariate Approaches: Models like ARIMAX, DCC-GARCH, RNN, LSTM take into account conditional correlations and models cross-asset correlations as well.
-These require more compute but are thepretically sound.
+These require more compute but are theoretically sound.
 3. Copula approaches: Joint dependencies among assets can be modelled using Copulas model to sample correlated shocks.